XianlongMai/XianlongMai.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, welcome to my website.
-My name is Xianlong Mai, a PhD student at University of Science and Technology of China (USTC).
+My name is Xianlong Mai, a PhD student (Supervisor: Prof. Shuaishuai Sun) at University of Science and Technology of China (USTC).
 I received my B.SC degree in theoretical and applied mechanics from University of Science and Technology of China in 2021.
 My research intrests include human-augmented hand exoskeleton, haptics and its use in virtual reality and robot teleoperation.
+I am currently a visiting PhD student (Supervisor: Prof. Antonio Frisoli) in Scuola Superiore Sant'anna, Italy